What’s the best way to save money on accommodations AND get a taste of local life when visiting Japan? Use Airbnb.

 Beware of a Room that Sleeps a Large Number of People

 You will see many apartments that claim to accommodate five or six guests.
-Look carefully, and you will see that it often means they are cramming a double bed, a couch or sofa bed, and some futons into a studio apartment.
+Look carefully, and you will see that it often means they are cramming bunkbeds, a couch or sofa bed, and some futons into a studio apartment.

 If you’re traveling with a group, and all you need is a place to crash, those places might work for you.
 But if you want a comfortable stay in a place where you can relax in the living room, look for a more spacious apartment.